Hosea was a prophet to Israel, the northern Kingdom, from 753-715 BC. His life becomes a visual aid for the northern Kingdom.

-God told Hosea to take a wife, who was a prostitute, her name was Gomer.
-She had children with Hosea, and God gave the names for those children: Jezreel because God was going to punish Israel for the massacre at Jezreel; Lo-Ruhamah meaning not loved, as God warns them that God will no longer show love to Israel; Lo-Ammi which means not my people, as God said “You are not my people and I am not your God.“
+God told Hosea to take a wife, who was a prostitute, called Gomer.
+She had children with Hosea, and God gave the names for those children: ‘Jezreel’ because God was going to punish Israel for the massacre at Jezreel; ‘Lo-Ruhamah’ meaning ‘not loved’, as God warns them that God will no longer show love to Israel; ‘Lo-Ammi’ which means ‘not my people’, as God said “You are not my people and I am not your God.”
+(Hosea 1:9)

 Israel guilty of prostitution

 After a while Gomer leaves him to return to prostitution and God tells Hosea to find her and redeem her to be his wife again.
 Hosea tells Israel that they are guilty of prostitution in that God had redeemed them to be a people for Himself and though for a while they loved and served Him, they gradually drifted away and worshiped and served idols, forgetting the God who bestowed His love upon them.

 They were oppressing and enslaving the poor.
 God sent various trials upon them, including drought and defeat by their enemies.
 He had sent prophets to warn Israel of the consequences of rebelling against God and calls them to turn back and worship Him.
 The northern Kingdom never returned to the Lord, and finally were taken into captivity by Assyria.

 Turning back to God